jldec/shortscale-py/README.md

 ```

 ### Build
-This assumes that access to pypi.org has been configured
+This assumes that access to pypi.org has been configured.

 ```sh
 pip install build twine